-Neurofeedback teaches you how to manage your brainwave activity to stop the stress response cascade.
-(4)
+Neurofeedback teaches you how to manage your brainwave activity to slow down the stress response cascade.

 The most studied use of neurofeedback is for ADHD (attention deficit hyperactivity disorder).

-Dr. D. Corydon Hammond is a recognized authority in the field of neurotherapy.
+Psychologist D. Corydon Hammond, PhD, is a recognized authority in the field of neurofeedback.

-He has over 175 scientific publications to his credit and is the primary author of the recommended standards of practice for the clinical use of neurofeedback.
-(9)
+He has nearly 200 scientific publications to his credit and is the primary author of the recommended standards of practice for the clinical use of neurofeedback.

-In a review of the current body of literature on neurofeedback for depression, he states that significant, enduring improvements occur approximately 80% of the time when patients have a biological predisposition to depression.
-(10)
+In a review of the current body of literature on neurofeedback for depression, he states that significant, enduring improvements occur approximately 80% of the time in patients who have a biological predisposition to depression.

-One study on depression found that the use of neurofeedback decreased depressive symptoms by 50% and, by the end of the study, 5 out of 6 participants were deemed to be “in remission.”
-(11)
+One study on depression found that the use of neurofeedback decreased depressive symptoms by 50%.

 Neurofeedback is also an effective technique to enhance overall performance.

-The list of uses for neurofeedback reads somewhat like the table of contents of a medical textbook — it’s long.
+The list of uses for neurofeedback is so long that it reads like the table of contents of a medical textbook.

-The International Society for Neurofeedback & Research compiled a comprehensive bibliography of scientific neurofeedback studies.
+The International Society for Neuroregulation & Research has compiled a comprehensive bibliography of hundreds of scientific neurofeedback studies.

-There you’ll find links to research on the following conditions:
+In this bibliography, you’ll find a list of research studies performed on the following conditions: